mehulagg/gitlab/doc/development/architecture.md

 notable differences are:

 - Official Linux packages can access files on the same file system with different services.
-  [Shared files](shared_files.md) are not an option for the application running on the Kubernetes platform.
+  Shared files (for instance, with NFS) are not an option for the application running on the Kubernetes platform.
 - Official Linux packages by default have services that have access to the shared configuration and network.
 This is not the case for services running in Kubernetes, where services might be running